adbrown85/presentation/presentation.markdown

 -----------

  - Possibly expand to three volumes?
- - Hybrid method using multiple Framebuffer attachments
  - Geometry/tesselation shaders

 <!--

 It'd be interested to see if it could be extended to more volumes...

-Also before I worked on rendering volumes with Booleans I had started on a hybrid method of some sorts that used multiple Framebuffer attachments.
-Unfortunately currently the number of textures you're allowed to use right now is pretty low.
-If that ever went up it'd be interesting to see how that'd work out.

 Plus I could see using the new geometry and tesselation shaders in OpenGL 3 and 4 to do the slicing method...